-These two courses are part of the Teaching Company’s Great Courses series.
+These three courses are part of the Teaching Company’s Great Courses series.
 They may be obtained in both video and audio formats.

 Here are books that I have written and edited.

 The Curse of the Self: Oxford University Press (2004)